ronan-gloo/laravel-observer/readme.md

 Laravel Observer
 ================

-Route Eloquent’s models events to the model’s instance, and / or a specific class
+Dispatch Eloquent’s models events to the model’s instance, and / or a specific class

 ### Installation